ZeroDayTea/My-Operating-System/README.md

 Created using c++ with exception to some necessary assembler files

 Includes support for all alphanumerical keyboard keys and special characters including (";", "'", ",", ".", "/", "\n", " ")
-* If you want to add additional support for more keyboard keys add a case to the keyboard.cpp file under the switch(key) switch
+* If you want to add additional support for more keyboard keys add a case to the keyboard.cpp file under the switch(key) switch and compile with something like gcc to keyboard.o
+* If you want to modify Operating System activity at startup modify the kernel.cpp file under the kernelMain() function and compile with somethign like gcc to kernel.o